cryostatio/jfr-datasource/README.md

 ### Unsupported JFR Events

-This is a list of events which have no attributes that work out-of-the-box or no relevant attributes when visualized in Grafana
+This is a list of events which have no attributes that work out-of-the-box or no relevant attributes when visualized in Grafana.

 ```
 jdk.ActiveSetting